Bearskin (German fairy tale): Synopsis

-They married.
-Upon realizing who Bearskin was and what they had given up, one sister hanged herself in rage and the other drowned herself.
-That night, the devil knocked on the door to tell Bearskin that he had gotten two souls for the price of one.
+When they realize that Bearskin is the suitor they had rejected, one sister hangs herself in a rage and the other drowns herself.
+That night, the Devil knocks on the door to tell Bearskin that he has gotten two souls for the price of one.

 Variants

 The story is similar to other AT-361 tales like the Swiss "The Devil as Partner", the Austrian "Hell's Gatekeeper", the Russian "Never-Wash", the Sicilian "Don Giovanni de la Fortuna", or the Philippine "The Reward of Kindness".

-In "Don Giovanni de la Fortuna", Don Giovanni is not a soldier; he squandered the fortune his father left him and met the devil while begging.
+In "Don Giovanni de la Fortuna", Don Giovanni is not a soldier; he squandered the fortune his father left him and met the Devil while begging.
 The time limit is three years, three months, and three days, and in that time, he buys a house and his fame spreads; the king asks him to lend him money, and that is how the promise to marry is brought about.
 The sisters, though they die, are not explicitly taken by the devil.

 The "Devil's Breeches" is close to "Don Giovanni de la Fortuna", but while the hero also squanders his money, he attempts to support himself by working as a servant, an attempt that fails because all his masters' wives or sisters fall in love with him, and he has to leave every job.
 Calvino notes that in his sources, the sisters were merely envious, and added their explicit wish that they would gladly be taken by the Devil because of their rage.

 "Hell's Gatekeeper" is another version of Bearskin that is more brief than the other versions.
 In Hell's Gatekeeper, the main character is not a soldier, but a child who has been dirty for the entirety of his life.
 This causes the boy to be sent to hell and serve as the gatekeeper of hell for seven years after which he is released.
 The boy vows to stay clean forever after the experience to avoid being sent to hell eternal.

-Yet another version of Bearskin is "The Reward of Kindness" a story about a couple who can not have a child, so the wife promises her child to serve the devil if she could only have one.
+Yet another version of Bearskin is "The Reward of Kindness", a story about a couple who can not have a child, so the wife promises her child to serve the devil if she could only have one.
 The wife then has a child and a devil takes him away and tries to tempt him into his service.
-The child refuses to work for the devil and eventually, the devil give up and allows the child to leave his service for good if he takes a large bag of money and only does good with it in seven years.
+The child refuses to work for the devil and eventually, the devil gives up and allows the child to leave his service for good if he takes a large bag of money and only does good with it in seven years.
 The child does good in the seven years and returns to the devil and is then freed from the devil's service and lives a happy life.